Arranging a Funeral or Cremation Service in Florida

 How do I obtain a copy of a death certificate in Florida?

-The funeral home will ordinarily obtain the death certificate for you if they are handling your disposition arrangements.
+The funeral home will ordinarily obtain your death certificate if they are handling your disposition arrangements.
 If you need to obtain a death certificate or further copies, you will need to contact the Department of Vital Statistics county office.
-Certified copies of death certificates can be ordered online, by mail, by phone, or in person.
-The first certified copy costs $5.00, and each additional copy costs $4.00.

 In Florida, anyone may order a Florida Death Certificate “Without a cause of death.”
 Still, a Death Certificate “With Cause of Death” is confidential by Florida Law and may only be issued to the deceased family or those acting on behalf of the family or the deceased’s estate.
 You will need to provide your ID to request a copy.